Why some people think they are above law? Sanjay Raut on BJP's protest against police summoning Fadnavis | Politics

 A number of BJP leaders, including MLA Nitesh Rane, MLCs Prasad Lad and Pravin Darekar, also gathered outside Fadnavis's residence in south Mumbai.

+The Rajya Sabha member recalled he has addressed two press conferences to ''expose with evidence'' how the central agencies carry out their actions.

-Talking to reporters here, Maharashtra minister and Shiv Sena leader Aaditya Thackeray targeted the BJP, claiming the Maha Vikas Aghadi government (comprising the Shiv Sena, NCP and Congress) does not use its agencies against the opponents as "campaign machineries" like the Centre does.
-"We just take forward the legal process.
-I don't want to comment more about it," Thackeray said, when asked about instances of complaints being filed against each other by the ruling and opposition parties in Maharashtra.
+''So, don't lie to this extent,'' Raut asked Fadnavis.
+Meanwhile, talking to reporters here earlier in the day, Maharashtra minister and Shiv Sena leader Aaditya Thackeray targeted the BJP and said the Maha Vikas Aghadi (MVA) government (comprising the Shiv Sena, NCP and Congress) does not use its agencies against the opponents as “campaign machineries” like the Centre does.

+''We just take forward the legal process.
+I don't want to comment more about it,'' Thackeray said, when asked about the instances of complaints being filed against each other by the ruling and opposition parties in Maharashtra.

 He also claimed that the BJP was frustrated, and hence staging protests on various issues.